trozware/troznet/_posts/2012-10-15-icon-makers-for-mac-ios-apps.md

 dsq_thread_id:
   - 3569563929
 tags:
-  - Icons
+  - icons
-  - Mac
+  - mac
-  - iOS
+  - ios
 ---
 Announcing two new apps for creating icons for with Mac or iOS projects: